Definition

 An affine algebraic variety is (informally and loosely) a very special collection of solutions to polynomials.
 Generally, we want to study these geometrically and algebraically to understand the polynomial or the set of solutions.

-An affine algebraic variety is an affine algebraic set such that the ideal of polynomials that defines (generates) it is prime.
+Using the equivalence of reduced algebras and affine sets, we have that an affine algebraic variety is an affine algebraic set such that the ideal of polynomials that defines (generates) it is radical.
+We can see this by taking the ring in the definition above to be the coordinate ring, with its accompanying structure sheaf.

-This definition helps me see that we really are just looking at sets of solutions.
+This definition helps us see that we really are just looking at sets of solutions of polynomials, though it is very useful to look at these using functors into algebraic objects to manipulate them.

 An affine algebraic variety is a pair where